 When you synthesize the main events, it makes it much easier for children to retell what happened in the story.
 Use the above graphic organizers to support your children in retelling what happened.

-Picture Books to Teach Sequencing and Beginning, Middle, and End
+Mentor Texts to Teach Sequencing and Beginning, Middle, and End

 Sequencing with Wordless Picture Books